By Rithesh Raghavan

 1. Set Your Brand Goals

 Before you kick off your email marketing campaigns, you need to decide your goals and what you intend to accomplish.
 This is the only way you can know what you need to do to achieve your desired results and also what to measure to determine the success or failure of the campaign.
 Your goal can be broad or highly specific.
+But it has to be related to the brand.
+It’s not the same to do email marketing for insurance agencies or to do one for a SAS company.

 The key is to ensure it can be measured.
 Not sure how to create a goal?
 Find out why you want to start an email marketing campaign.
 Do you want to make your brand more popular?
 Do you want to sell more products?
 Do you want to get your customers to follow your brand on social media?